lenhoanglnh/manuscripts/ethics/20-tiktok-en.md

 and that Xi Jinping will decide to exploit this infiltration to modify his remote control, and make it massively amplify disinformation and hatred in democracies.

 But then what to do.
-Should TikTok be banned, as Iran and India have done, and as some members of the US Federal Communications Commission suggest, even if it means making millions of users unhappy?
+Should TikTok be banned, as India has, and as some members of the US Federal Communications Commission suggest, even if it means making millions of users unhappy?
 Or can we envisage a takeover of TikTok in Europe?